 As CTC moves into our second decade of operation, we are building up our projects and programs, amplifying our impact across the region.
 We have trained more than 5,000 marine practitioners from across the Coral Triangle, and have designed training courses that are customized to the needs of various geographies and participants.
 We have connected people, communities, and organizations to share issues, solutions, and knowledge.
 We have spoken to people and organizations with no interest in coral reefs and transformed them into active allies working for reef health.

 Meanwhile, we have launched our CTC Center for Marine Conservation in 2017, becoming a hub for people from across the world.
 We aim to engage with people from diverse backgrounds through art, science and culture, bringing marine conservation to the wider public.
 Our Center is expanding on our successes, and will be the base around which CTC grows.

 In 2010, when we began as an independent entity, we had just five employees.
-In 2020 we have over 40 staff, and protected 387,000 hectares of critical marine habitats and built a a strong network of hundreds of collaborators from the Coral Triangle and beyond.
+In 2022 we have 40 staff, and protected 387,000 hectares of critical marine habitats and built a a strong network of hundreds of collaborators from the Coral Triangle and beyond.
 We have worked with governments, academic institutions, communities and community organizations, local and international businesses, and NGOs.
 It is this aspect of our work that gives us hope for the future: since our work started, we have witnessed the power and beauty of human resilience, enthusiasm, and the strength of people connected by the desire to serve the sea that is the very foundation of life on our planet.